Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Below a typical questions that will be covered in this test.
 You final score will be logged on your account

-In the electrolysis of aqueous copper(II) sulfate using copper electrodes, why does the mass of the anode decrease?
+In the electrolysis of aqueous copper(II) sulfate using inert electrodes (graphite), what is formed at the cathode?

 In an electrolysis cell splitting water (2 H2O ?
 2 H2 + O2), what is the correct gas volume ratio collected at the electrodes?